By the numbers: The economy this week

 Highlights of key economic statistics from last week compiled by Putnam Investments.

-- Durable goods orders rose 0.3% in January, the Census Bureau found.
+- Durable goods orders increased 0.8% in June, in an advance report from the Census Bureau.

 FOR DEALER USE ONLY — Not for public distribution